medusajs/medusa/docs/content/tutorials/quick-start-docker.md

 ## What's next?

-Add custom endpoint to your Medusa project (Insert link)
+Add custom endpoint to your Medusa project

-Install and configure additional plugins (Insert link)
+Install and configure additional plugins

-Build a storefront using our Gatsby starter (Insert link)
+Build a storefront using our [Gatsby Starter](https://github.com/medusajs/gatsby-starter-medusa)